David Kwong

 • Kwong has an extensive background in television in film, serving as the puzzle and secret code consultant for NBC's Blindspot, the head magic consultant on Now You See Me, and working on other films including The Imitation Game, Ant-Man, Mission Impossible: Rogue Nation, and The Magnificent 7.

-• A TED Talk favorite, Kwong routinely speaks at corporate events about the science of illusion.
+• A TED Talk favorite, Kwong routinely speaks at corporate events about the science of illusion as well as the relationship between AI and creativity as seen in his popular talk, Mentalist vs. The Machine.

 Videos